-This seafood is high Vitamin B12, which is responsible for the maintenance, repair and formation of red blood cells and nerve health.
+This seafood is high in vitamin B12, which is responsible for maintaining, repairing, and forming red blood cells and nerve health (2).

 - Strengthening immunity

-It is a wide source of protein, which is essential for stronger immunity.
-It is important for the proper work of body’s self-defense mechanism to struggle against diseases and infections.
+It is a great source of protein, which is essential for stronger immunity.
+It is essential for the proper work of the body’s self-defense mechanism to struggle against diseases and infections.

 - Supporting digestion

-For effective digestion our organism requires phosphorus.
-It contributes to the digestion of riboflavin and niacin that are important for emotional and neurological response systems.
-It is also able to eliminate toxins from the body.
+For effective digestion, our organism requires riboflavin and niacin, which are also important for emotional and neurological response systems (7).

 - Function of brain

-The cognitive development and growth require considerable amounts of phosphorus.
-The brain function will also deviate because of the lack of this mineral.
+Cognitive development and growth require considerable amounts of vitamin B6.
+The brain function can diminish because of the lack of this mineral (8).

 - Lowers bad cholesterol

-By consuming this fish we can keep away such diseases as artery thickening and atherosclerosis.
-The reason is that its high intake lowers the level of LDL cholesterol (bad one) and increases HDL cholesterol.
+We can keep away diseases like artery thickening and atherosclerosis by consuming this fish.
+The reason is that its high intake lowers LDL cholesterol (“bad” cholesterol) and increases HDL cholesterol (“good” cholesterol) (1).

 - Sugar level

-A proper level of potassium and sodium is necessary to avoid headache, sweating, weakness, trembling and nervousness.
-The intake of this fish relatively lowers that risk and is useful for diabetic patients, as lowers sugar level.
+A proper level of potassium and sodium is necessary to avoid headaches, weakness, trembling, and nervousness.
+The intake of this fish relatively lowers that risk and is helpful for diabetic patients, as it may lower sugar levels (6).

 - Relax muscles

-For the contraction and relaxation of muscles our body requires potassium.
-It also keeps the function of nerves and optimal muscles in right level.
+For the contraction and relaxation of muscles, our body requires potassium.
+It also keeps the function of nerves and optimal muscles at the right level (6).